bgltn/anova_analysis/README.md

 Features

-1. Data Exploration: Initial exploration of the 'diamonds' dataset from the seaborn library.
+- Data Exploration: Initial exploration of the 'diamonds' dataset from the seaborn library.
-2. One-Way ANOVA: Analysis to determine how much the color of diamonds affects their price.
-3. Two-Way ANOVA: Investigation of the interaction effects between color and cut on diamond prices.
+- Two-Way ANOVA: Investigation of the interaction effects between color and cut on diamond prices.
-4. Post-hoc Analysis: Utilizing Tukey HSD to understand specific group differences.
+- Post-hoc Analysis: Utilizing Tukey HSD to understand specific group differences.